 If you choose to have guests bring the recipes, have pens and blank recipe cards ready for guests.
 Yep, you guessed it, I made free printable recipe cards for you to download too, and yes, of course they match the other printable too!

-If you choose to swap recipes digitally, send the recipes out to each guest, who will be thrilled to have the recipes from all those tasty treats they got to indulge in at your party!
-While you’re already emailing, be sure to thank all your guests for coming and for bringing their cookies, and tell them that you look forward to doing it next year.
+If you choose to swap recipes digitally, send the recipes out to each guest.
+They’ll be thrilled to have the recipes from all those tasty treats they indulged in at your party!

 Chocolate No Bake Cookies (only take 10-15 minutes to make)